4 Things that Keep Women Stressed About Retirement

-I invite women to explore the issue.
-Open the door to sharing the concern with others.
+I invite women to explore the issue, to open the door to sharing the concern with others.
 I encourage them to get their thoughts down on paper.
 Shed the pain and fear through ink.
-Writing is a powerful self-awareness, anxiety reduction exercise.
+Writing is a powerful self-awareness, anxiety-reduction exercise.

 I requested they write in quiet time.
 Alone.
-I ask they visualize.
+I ask that they visualize.
 Give their fear dimensions.
 Traction.
 Financial.
-Otherwise.
-Everything goes.
+Otherwise, everything goes.
 No judgment.
 All that is contributing to their concerns should be spilled.

 Financial professionals can be effective at facilitating family discussions.
 They may help women feel confident to share as long as they remain empathetic and being in the middle as nonjudgmental sounding boards.

 Women believe they need to take Social Security retirement benefits at age 62 or don’t understand the impact of maximizing spousal or survivor benefits.